sourcegraph/about/handbook/engineering/web/index.md

 The team chooses a tasks (or topic) for hack time in advance, in order to avoid spending time deciding what to work on at the beginning of the session.
 The process is:

 - A weekly Slack reminder in the `#web-team` channel creates a thread for the team to propose ideas for the next hack time.
+- By default, if the work form the last hack time session was unfinished, then the team continues on that work.
-- If no task has been proposed by the time that the hack time session starts, then that session is cancelled.
+- If no task has been proposed by the time that the hack time session starts, and there's no task to continue from last time, then that session is cancelled.